freedom9393/img_reading_benchmark/README.md

 ```

 ## Thoughts
-Better investigation is needed, `nvidia dali` should have been much faster, I guess?
+Better investigation is needed, cuz `nvidia dali` should have been much faster, I guess?
 This task is just reading images, **so if we read and resize images or add more tasks, nvidia dali would have been faster**